How To Make An Audiobook: Publishing on ACX and Audiobook Marketing

 Audiobook Markets: Where To Publish Your Audiobook

-As with seemingly most of the world economy these days (even grocery stores!), Amazon is the 800-pound gorilla in the room.
+As with seemingly most of the world economy these days (even grocery stores!), Amazon is the 800-pound gorilla in the book publishing room.
 Audible is owned by Amazon, and ACX is owned by Audible.
 ACX is to Audible audiobooks as Kindle Direct Publishing is to Kindle eBooks.

 ACX hosts the audio files, book cover, and metadata for the audiobook just like Kindle Direct Publishing does for Kindle eBooks.

 Interestingly, ACX also distributes to iTunes.
 When I found out this fact years ago, I was as amazed as you are now, but this is one example of Apple-Amazon collaboration, which is pretty amazing for these stiff competitors.